Rraya13/aerowatch/README.md

 ## Flight Tracking App - Project Flow Summary

 ### Overview
-This React Native app is a Flight Tracking Application designed for Maldives Airports Company Limited (MACL).
+This React Native app is a Flight Tracking Application designed for Maldives Airports Company Limited (MACL) as part of a practical exam.
 It enables users to search for flights, view flight details from local JSON data, and subscribe to real-time tracking (dummy function).
 The app supports offline mode by caching data using AsyncStorage and includes a light/dark mode feature.

 ### Tech Stack
 - **Frontend:** React Native (TypeScript)